About The Band

 By March, the band’s work revolved around their self-made shows which Grady notes had become the “talk of the town,” quickly breaking them into the upper echelons of the SLO music scene in a matter of months.
 Hosted out of Ari’s house, Honeyboys became their own promoters and producers, engineering their own lineups with some of the area’s most sought-after acts and tailoring their music directly for the stage, so when COVID-19 lock downs halted their performances, Honeyboys struggled to adapt.
 “We were pretty depressed at first,” Grady admits.

 Although Honeyboys originally saw COVID-19 as a setback, it actually became a boon, allowing the group more time to focus on recording and producing their music.
-Always the optimists, Honeyboys used their time away from performing to make a collection of their strongest songs to date, including their quarantine-produced single “Davinci,” out January 15th.
-Their first release of 2021, “Davinci” acts as a lead up to their debut project, due later this year.
+Always the optimists, Honeyboys used their time away from performing to make a collection of their strongest songs to date, including their quarantine-produced single “One Another,” out March 5th.
+This marks their second release of 2021, and the final sneak peek into the Honeyboys debut EP, laying the groundwork for a collection of songs sharing the same ambition.

 The band plans to return to performing as soon as possible, but they admit this time has been instrumental for defining their identity as a group.
 As the new year begins, Honeyboys is undoubtedly hopeful about the future.
 “Our goal is just to make a living doing what we love and make people happy when they listen to our stuff,” Ari explains.
 “We’re looking forward to all that’s ahead.”